wisp-forest/docs/docs/isometric-renders/slash_isorender.md

     # render the area between the given coodinate triples
     /isorender area 3 63 -120 8 66 -123`
     ```

+### :octicons-command-palette-16: `/isorender tooltip`
+Render the given item's tooltip, including NBT.
+If the item is omitted, render the tooltip of the player's current item instead

+!!! examples
+    ```mcfunction
+    # render the tooltip of your current item
+    /isorender tooltip

+    # render the tooltip of a netherite pickaxe enchanted with efficiency 5
+    /isorender tooltip minecraft:netherite_pickaxe{Enchantments:[{id:"efficiency",lvl:5}]}
+    ```

 ## Batch Render Operations